y-lohse/y-lohse.github.io/_posts/2013-01-03-pool-game-with-canvas.md

 		ball1.y += ball1.direction.y;
 	}

-### Collision resp... oh, wait
+### Collision resp… oh, wait

-What we want to do here is remove the ball that was just sinked - except if it's the cue ball, then we'll reset it.
-The only thing to consider is we're looping through the balls array - if we remove one in the middle of the loop, things will start to break apart.
+What we want to do here is remove the ball that was just sinked — except if it's the cue ball, then we'll reset it.
+The only thing to consider is we're looping through the balls array — if we remove one in the middle of the loop, things will start to break apart.
 Instead, we'll keep track of the sinked balls and remove them once we're done with the loop.

 	var removeMe = [];
 	for (var i = 0; i < balls.length; i++){